Sandhya0726/weather-app/README.md

 # Weather-App

 This is a simple weather application built with Vite + React + Typescript that allows users to search for the current weather of any city.
-The app fetches real-time weather data using geolocation and using the Open-Meteo's API and displays weekly weather forecast in a clean, user-friendly interface.
+The app fetches real-time weather data using geolocation and the Open-Meteo API and displays weekly weather forecast in a clean, user-friendly interface.

 # Features